micro-os-plus/micro-test-plus-xpack/README.md

 #### Utility functions

-For tests comparing string, it is possible to check if the content matches usual patterns like `*` (for any characters) and `?` (for a single character):
+For tests comparing strings, it is possible to check if the content matches usual patterns like `*` (for any characters) and `?` (for a single character):

 ```c++